squaregoldfish/infrastructure/README.md

 (the recommended Ansible version will keep changing, so check with the team which one is relevant)

+Make sure `ansible-playbook` is on your path.
+Get the ansible-vault password from a colleague and place it in file `~/.vault_password`.

 Getting started (Scala services)
 ===